craigbarnes/lua-gumbo/README.md

     local document = gumbo.parse "<h1>Hello World</h1>"
     print(document[1][2][1][1]) --> Hello World

 A full document outline is created implicitly if not present in the input, as dictated by the HTML5 parsing rules.
-In the example, `[1]` is the `html` node, `[1][2]` is the `body` node, etc. The easiest way to see the full document structure is to use a table dumping library such as [serpent], for example:
+In the above example, `document[1]` is the `html` node, `document[1][2]` is the `body` node, etc.  The easiest way to see the full document structure is to use a table dumping library such as [serpent], for example:

     local gumbo = require "gumbo"
     local serpent = require "serpent"